sonic-net/sonic-mgmt/docs/testplan/Chassis-BGP-test-plan.md

 * Repeat with IPv4, IPv6, dual-stack.

-## Test Case #4: Test non equal cost BGP paths for a route are propagated and installed.
+## Test Case #4: Test non equal cost BGP paths for a route are propagated.

 ### Test Objective
 Verify non equal cost BGP paths are propagated to all linecards and all the linecards converge